-DO will consult with the DoF and determine in writing: (1) whether the university accepts the investigation report and findings; and (2) the appropriate institutional actions in response to the accepted findings of misconduct.
+DO determines in writing: (1) whether the university accepts the investigation report and findings; and (2) the appropriate institutional actions in response to the accepted findings of misconduct.
 Learn more and post comments here.
 The respondent can appeal the outcome to the Provost.